MicrosoftDocs/altspace-vr/altspace-vr/getting-started/roles.md

 ---
 title: Roles in events, worlds, groups, and in AltspaceVR
-description: Learn about the different roles available in AltspaceVR events, worlds, and groups. ms.date: 03/11/2021 ms.topic: article
+description: Learn about all the different roles you can give your users in AltspaceVR events, worlds, and groups. ms.date: 03/11/2021 ms.topic: article
 keywords: roles, events, worlds, groups, promotion